 The holidays are referred to as the “most wonderful time of the year.”
 But in reality, it’s the most stressful for many.
 Why?
 Between purchasing gifts, seeing people you normally don’t, and every other obligation that comes with the holidays, it’s quite a nerve-racking experience.

 For starters: consider holiday spending.
-Last year, financial solutions company Principal reported the top 5 financial blunders of the winter holidays.
+In 2017, financial solutions company Principal reported the top 5 financial blunders of the winter holidays.
 Check out some of the financial problems Americans run into:

 - Not saving enough: 17 percent

 - Spending outside of their means: 8 percent

 Speaking of not budgeting properly, here’s what Principal reported in their study to be the top 5 holiday budget busters:

 - Dining out: 26 percent

 - Food/groceries: 21 percent

 - Clothing and shoes: 17 percent

 - Entertainment: 16 percent